New York Institute of Technology College of Osteopathic Medicine

 NYCOMEC offers the largest internship program in the osteopathic profession.
 More than 400 interns and residents enroll in NYCOMEC programs during a typical academic year.

 A Bachelor’s Degree, MCAT, completed supplemental application/fee, letters of recommendation and personal interview are required.
-Highly select candidates will be chosen for an on-campus interview either at interview either at Long Island (Old Westbury, N.Y.) or NYITCOM at A-State, Jonesboro.
+Highly select candidates will be chosen for an on-campus interview either at Long Island (Old Westbury, NY) or NYITCOM-Arkansas (Jonesboro, AR).

 - Primary application service: AACOMAS